-A 10% increase or decrease in the exchange rate of the USD relative to the C\$ would result in a \$0.42 million increase or decrease respectively in the Company's cash and short-term investment balance as at December 31, 2024.
-Our exposure relating to operating activity in Türkiye from fluctuations of the TL remains minimal given the recent sale of Orta Truva, recent volatility in that currency relative to the USD has increased the potential for an impact on the

-Company's cash and short-term investment balances.
+A 10% increase or decrease in the exchange rate of the USD relative to the C\$ would result in a \$0.26 million increase or decrease respectively in the Company's cash and short-term investment balance as at March 31, 2025.
+Although our exposure relating to operating activity in Türkiye from fluctuations of the TL remains minimal given the nature, type, and currency of expenditure (USD), recent volatility in that currency relative to the USD has increased the potential for an impact on the Company's cash and short-term investment balances.
 We have not entered into any derivative contracts to manage foreign exchange risk at this time.